Tarabya of Ava: Reign

 In April 1400, King Swa died, and Tarabya succeeded.
 But Tarabya's reign was short.
 According to the chronicles, he became insane five months into his reign after a hunting trip to Aung Pinle (near modern Mandalay).
-The king was convinced that the beautiful fairy he made love to in the forest was a representation of Angel Thuyathadi (Saraswati).
+The king was convinced that the beautiful fairy he had sex with in the forest was a representation of Angel Thuyathadi (Saraswati).
 The king's behavior became totally erratic, and the court now entertained the murmurs of replacing him.
 Pretenders to the throne began circling.
 One such pretender, Governor Yazathingyan of Sagaing, had already amassed a force to take over the Ava throne before dying in a freak accident as he disembarked from his war boat at the Ava harbor.
 The king, who was totally oblivious to the surroundings, was assassinated by his one-time tutor, Governor Thihapate of Tagaung.

 Thihapate, known by his given name Nga Nauk Hsan, proclaimed himself king.
 But the court led by Chief Minister Min Yaza of Wun Zin did not accept the usurper, and executed him.
 The court gave the throne to Min Swe, who ascended the throne as Minkhaung I on 25 November 1400.